5 Suggestions for Capturing Beautiful Landscapes in Bad Weather

 Take Safety Precautions

-Even though landscape photos in any kind of weather would turn out well, safety is still important and must be addressed.
-Make sure to put on proper waterproof clothing and carry essentials like a safety kit and a way to communicate such as a mobile phone.
+Even though landscape photos in any kind of weather may turn out well, safety is still important and is an important aspect to consider.
+If its raining and cold, make sure to put on proper waterproof clothing and carry essentials like a safety kit and a way to communicate such as a mobile phone.
 Also, if the area is prone to sun and heat, then carry sunscreen and an appropriate amount of water and supplies.
-Look at the forecast for the day before leaving, and check whether the area has a safe spot where you can rest in between.
+Look at the forecast for the day before leaving, and check whether the area has a safe spot where you can rest in between if needed.

 It’s also important that you carry a good camera bag that’s waterproof and has plenty of space to hold your gear.
+If it is raining, it will probably get wet and could soak through damaging your equipment.
 Make sure you also pack a microfibre cloth to clean the lens because it’s likely to get dusty or wet if it’s raining outdoors.

 When It’s Windy

-If the breeze makes it difficult to take a good shot, use it to your advantage by taking photos of landscapes that are impacted by medium to high wind flow.
+If the wind makes it difficult to take a good shot, use it to your advantage by taking photos of landscapes that are impacted by medium to high wind flow.
 Windmills that gracefully turn are just one example of a good scene that can be captured well on a windy day.
+You may need to use a faster shutter as well to avoid any camera shake, otherwise the images will turn our blurry.
 If you’d prefer a completely natural landscape, a photo of flowers swaying in a garden, or light crops moving side to side will be a better choice.
 Yes, you’ll have more focused and detailed pictures but they’ll be filled with spectacular energy.
 If your images have an intentional sense of motion in them, such as a river flowing, clouds moving, the windmill’s blades turning and the rest of the image is perfectly still, this will take your photograph to the next level of interest and drama.

 Even the sight of trees shaking is good enough to capture on a windy day because it gives a creative perspective.
 While taking pictures in these settings, shutter speed is a huge priority that must be considered.
 You’ll need high shutter speed if you intend to capture leaves being blown in clusters, and slower shutter speeds if your target is the sky with its flowing clouds.